 René Cassin internships provide direct exposure to the workings of a human rights organisation, close supervision by the staff, interaction with other NGOs and policy makers, and opportunities to attend lectures and special events relating to human rights.
 Internships are generally unpaid.
-Academic credit may be available.
+Internships generally last between 8 and 12 weeks.

-Applicants should be undergraduate and graduate students in human rights, law or related subjects with strong writing and research skills.
+Applicants will be able to display a keen interest in human rights, law or related subjects with strong writing and research skills.
 Excellent oral and written command of English is essential.
 Applicants should demonstrate knowledge of human rights concepts, and good attention to detail, organisational skills and judgment.
 Basic computer skills (i.e., MS Office suite, internet proficiency) are required; design and communications experience is a plus.

-Please send a covering letter detailing your suitability for the role and CV to email@example.com.
+Please send a covering letter detailing your suitability for the role, dates you wish to intern and CV to firstname.lastname@example.org.
 Due to the large number of applications we receive, we are unable to respond to unsuccessful candidates.